-For those who don’t know, Torvalds originally named his kernel “FREAX” – a mix of “free”, “freak” and and “x” (as an allusion to Unix).
-One can see that while Torvalds may be a great programmer and leader, he really should leave the process of naming projects to other people.
+For those who don’t know, Torvalds originally named his kernel “FREAX” – a mix of “free,” “freak,” and “x” (as an allusion to Unix).
+So one can see that while Torvalds may be a great programmer and leader, he should leave the process of naming projects to other people.

-To demonstrate how the word “Linux” should be pronounced, Torvalds included an audio guide with the kernel source code.
+Shortly after that, to demonstrate how the word “Linux” should be pronounced, Torvalds even included an audio guide with the kernel source code.

 On September 17, 1991, Torvalds put the source code of the first version of his Linux 0.01 online.
 However, he did not make a big announcement.
-Shortly thereafter, on October 5, he announced the first “official” version of Linux, version 0.02.
+Shortly after that, on October 5, he announced the first “official” version of Linux, version 0.02.

-Obviously Linux has many birthdays, depending on who you ask.
-Three clear candidates for a birthday, but one can, of course, have only one.
+Linux has many birthdays, depending on who you ask.
+There are three clear candidates for a birthday, but one can have only one.